Tips & Tricks - Starting Processes

 3. Timer

-The timer event handler is connected to the timer and is triggered when the timer is started.
+The timer event handler is linked to the timer and is triggered when the timer starts.

-The Groovy condition checks whether there are parameters.
+The Groovy condition checks whether there are any parameters.
 It contains the following script:

 println(g_sharedState)